 MIL's collections of maps, aerial photography, satellite imagery and other spatial data exceed 5 million information objects.
 As of 1992, MIL was ranked as the number one spatial data collection in the top 100 members of the Association of Research Libraries.
 According to the 2006 Guide to US Map Sources, MIL is the third largest academic map collection in the country.
+MIL also has access to the map collections of Stanford University and the other UC map libraries.

 Aerial Photography and other remote sensing data